hyperledger-archives/education/LFS171x/indy-material/nodejs/README.md

 * You should periodically see things like "Listening on port 3001", which indicates an Agent is up and running.
 * You should **not** see a stack trace error in the code - that would indicate a problem.
-* You should **not** see any "Container exiting" messages, indicating nodes containers not starting up properly.
+* You should **not** see any "Container exiting" messages, indicating containers not starting up properly.
 * There should be 10 docker containers running.
 In another terminal window, you can run "docker ps" to see if the 10 containers are running.
 Each will have a naming beginning with `nodejs_`.
 * Once the output slows significantly and you only see messages from the nodes (the containers running the ledger), everything should be working.